 We unlocked the flap each morning at 7 am and they came and went as they pleased, until we locked it once they were both home, and always before dark.

-When Harry and Charlie were 6, we moved to a very rural location and decided to leave the flap open at all times.
-To this day they always come in for the night.
-We know an indoor life would never have suited them and are glad they have had such happy healthy outdoor lives.
+When Harry and Charlie were 6-years-old, we moved to a very rural location and decided to leave the flap open at all times.
+They always came in for the night.
+We know an indoor life would never have suited them and are glad they had such happy healthy outdoor lives.